sreich/ore-infinium/README.md

 debugging or any testing..I'm not sure if it actually works at runtime, outside of a build/dev environment.

-The goal though, is to make it easily repack them so people can test without needing to fire up anything java developmenty.
+The goal is to make it easily repack them so people can test without needing to fire up anything java developmenty.